EleftheriaBatsou/EleftheriaBatsou/README.md

 - I pay attention to the details and I love doing research
 - I'll offer you suggestions instead of criticism
 - I have a to-do approach
-- I'm honest, and self-motivated
+- I'm honest and self-motivated

 ⚡ RANDOM FACTS
 - I like funky rock music
-- I've travelled in 3 continents
+- I've travelled on 3 continents
 - I believe volunteering is a lifestyle
-- I 'm classical girl who like coffee, chocolate and flowers -->
+- I 'm a classical girl who likes coffee, chocolate, and flowers -->

 #### 🌱 That's me
-- Currently working as a community manager and devrel specializing in building communities, creating strategies and content for social media, organizing online (and offline) events and conferences.
+- Currently working as a devrel specializing in creating content, building communities, creating strategies, organizing online (and offline) events and conferences.
 Previously worked at [Vue School](https://vueschool.io/), [CrabNebula](https://crabnebula.dev) and [Hashnode](https://hashnode.com).
 - My studies include a master's in Graphical Art and Multimedia while I have a major in Informatics and Telecommunications of Engineering.
-- My "side projects" are creating YouTube videos, writing tech articles, mentoring code newbies etc.
+- My "side projects" are creating YouTube videos, writing tech articles, mentoring code newbies, etc.

 #### 🎤 Sometimes I speak at conferences!